The Montero Family Serving college students in Japan with Cru

 The Japanese are Searching for Hope and Guidance

-On our vision trip, we visited both a Buddhist temple and a Shinto shrine.
-Both sites offered talismans for sale, where people could buy charms for protection, success, health, and other specific desires.
+Both Buddhist and Shinto shrines offer talismans for sale, where people could buy charms for protection, success, health, and other specific desires.
 The left is a photo of one of many wooden walls surrounding a "sacred" tree that were packed with prayer requests (the little panels had to be purchased).
 There were also areas for purification by water and incense visitors covered their bodies with, hoping it would heal their ailments.
+Although there are many people who do these different rituals and practices because of superstition or without really knowing why.

 • Japanese people tend to have lower self-esteem and to feel more depressed than young people in other countries.